jruels/tf-gcp/labs/tf-import/index.md

      - network: `default`
    - labels:
      - role: `terraform`
-     - name: `tf-example-import-${count.index}`
+     - name: `tf-example-import`

-Remember, this resource block is for three instances.
+**IMPORTANT**: This resource block is for three instances.
 You will need to add the `count.index` to the instance name and labels.
 If you get stuck, ask the instructor for assistance.

 ## Import the configuration
 Now that you've created the instances and the Terraform configuration, first initialize Terraform: